By Carol Kennedy

-Wolcott decided to take the tree lined path, avoiding the receiving line, and casually slip into the party through the side entrance, unannounced.
-If he had attracted anyone’s attention, he had such a commanding presence that no one would dare challenge him.
+Wolcott decided to take the tree-lined path, avoiding the receiving line, and casually slip into the party through the side entrance, unannounced.
+If he had attracted anyone’s attention, he had such a commanding presence that no one would have dared challenge him.

 Running his fingers through his thick black hair, he caught an admiring glance from Lord Wimbley’s wife, Helen.
 He was the type of man many a lady wished was lying next to her at night: over six feet tall, light green eyes, tanned skin, thick black beard and moustache, long eyelashes curled upward, soft well-kept hands.

 But alas, making money was more challenging than making a woman.

 His thoughts floated back to when he was a wee cockscomb of fifteen.
 Twenty and five years at least had passed since then.
 A vision of his first wild passion, Charmaine, stirred something yet unsettled in him.
 Bright red hair, fresh from Ireland she was, dancing the gangplank forward, smiling and singing.
 She crushed his heart.
 Wolcott thought for a moment about the silver ring, and how he had given it to Charmaine as a wedding promise.
 But she vanished.
 Indeed, no woman shall ever do that to me again.

 He learned early on what a woman could do to his heart, and he knew if he was going to succeed in life he had to control himself.
 This discipline played out for him in all aspects of his life.
 Wolcott appeared to be made of steel.
 Indeed, he hid his emotions well.